Boca Juniors fans paint Bombonera against Riquelme: "The romance is over" | international football

 Graffiti on the Bombonera wall, Boca Juniors stadium — Photo: Reproduction

 In all, there were two graffiti on the walls of Bombonera.
-Boca Juniors acted quickly to cover the messages, but the demonstration was registered and spread to social networks.
+Boca Juniors acted quickly to cover the messages, but the demonstration was registered and spread to social media.

 The protest drew attention in Argentina because Riquelme, one of the greatest idols in the history of Boca Juniors, had never been criticized in this way before.
 He is one of the club’s vice presidents and the strongman of football.
 Riquelme made the decision to fire Battaglia, for example.